LAST WALKING TOUR OF THE 2016 SEASON ON OCTOBER 1!

 ABOUT OUR CITY

 Fairfax was the scene of several noteworthy events during the Civil War.
 Captain John Quincy Marr, the first officer casualty of the Confederacy, was killed at Fairfax Courthouse on June 1, 1861.
 By late 1862, Union forces under the command of Brigadier General Edwin H. Stoughton occupied the town.
-In an audacious raid led by Confederate Colonel John S. Mosby in March of 1863, Stoughton was captured while he slept in a house belonging to Truro Episcopal Church.
+In an audacious raid led by Confederate Major John S. Mosby in March of 1863, Stoughton was captured while he slept in a house belonging to Truro Episcopal Church.

 Also in 1863, Antonia Ford, whose girlhood home was the Ford Building on Chain Bridge Road, was imprisoned as a Southern spy after being accused of aiding Confederate General J.E.B.
 Stuart.
 She fell in love with her jailer, Major Joseph C. Willard, who secured her release from prison after seven months.
 They were married, and their son Joseph built Old Town Hall in 1900.
 The story of Antonia Ford is told in a special exhibit in Antonia's childhood home, now called the Ford Building, at 3977 Chain Bridge Road.
 The exhibit is a gift to the city from The Woman's Club of Fairfax.

 Two other formerly private residences played a part in Fairfax history.
-The Ratcliffe-Allison House, the oldest residence in the downtown area at 10386 Main Street, is a historic house museum that reflects the changes along Main Street between 1812 and 1981.
+The Ratcliffe-Allison-Pozer House, the oldest residence in the downtown area at 10386 Main Street, is a historic house museum that reflects the changes along Main Street between 1812 and 1981.
 It is open seasonally (May- October on Saturdays, 11am-2pm), during walking tours, City special events, and by reservation.
 Call (703) 385-8414 for additional information The c.1859 brick house on the city-owned Historic Blenheim estate (3610 Old Lee Highway) housed Union soldiers during the Civil War, and features surviving graffiti written and drawn by soldiers survive on the Willcoxon family farmhouse walls.
 The Civil War Interpretive Center hosts a gallery with exhibits highlighting the soldiers who camped, trained, and recuperated on the farm land and in the house.
 The main feature is a replica attic that shows the best preserved inscriptions in the house.
 Due to structural issues, visitors cannot visit the actual attic and second floor during tours.
 HOURS: 10am to 3pm, Tuesday through Saturday.
 Guided Tours f first floor of house and site at 1 pm Tuesday through Saturday.
 Closed Sundays, Mondays.
 FREE.
 Contact: 703.591.0560.

 Through the early 20th century, the Town of Fairfax remained a community of farms and small estates, with a tiny core of commerce, government and society in the few blocks surrounding the courthouse.
 But in the 1950s and 1960s, Fairfax grew rapidly (including an almost 700 percent increase in population during the '50s).
 In 1961, the town was incorporated as the City of Fairfax.
 The city's boundaries expanded in three directions as it grew to its present 6.4 square-miles.
 New home construction has been on the increase in the late 1990s and early 2000s and has been picking up steadily in the past two years.
 The present population is close to 23,000.